 Long Beach homicide detective Danny Beckett is in touch with his own mortality.
 Danny’s hand was nearly severed in a previous case.
 He came very close to bleeding to death.
-In the year following that incident, “hardly a day” passed when he didn’t contemplate his own mortality.
+In the year following that incident, “hardly a day” passed when he didn’t contemplate his demise.
 Says Danny, “I learned what the muzzle of a gun tasted like and made a list of songs to play at my funeral.”

 That list of tunes yields the chapter titles for Come Twilight, from “Cadillac Ranch” to “Whither Must I Wander” to “Seat at the Table.”
 The idea of the list also generates the title of the novel (and it’s fairly slick how Dilts works that in.)
 Music informs and infuses Danny’s life and, therefore, many of the pages here.
 George Pelecanos (whose stories take place about 3,000 miles away) and Tyler Dilts would make for a fine pair of DJ’s at your next party.
 They both have a fondness for the occasional obscure track or artist, but both are such music champions that their stories, well, hum along.
 Literally.